AmirGadami/ReserVigil/README.md

 # ReserVigil (MLOPS): Hotel Reservation Outcome Predictor

 ReserVigil is a machine learning-powered system that predicts whether a hotel reservation will be honored or canceled.
-The project follows a complete MLOps pipeline — from data ingestion and preprocessing to model training, tracking, versioning, and deployment using tools like Jenkins.
+The main purpose of this project is to **showcase MLOps best practices** through a complete end-to-end deployment pipeline, including experiment tracking, version control, CI/CD with Jenkins, and a user-facing Streamlit app.

 ## Project Objective